koszullab/chromosight_analyses_scripts/README.md

 cooltools call-dots GSE63525_GM12878_insitu_primary.mcool::/resolutions/10000 cooltools/cooltools_expected.tsv -o cooltools/cooltools_loops.tsv
 chromosight detect GSE63525_GM12878_insitu_primary.mcool::/resolutions/10000 chromosight/chromosight_loops_small_GSE63525
 ```
-The output calls when then visualized using `python stat1_compare_calls.py`.
+The output calls when then visualized using `python zoom_compare_calls.py`.
 The script is available in the `python_codes` directory.

+### Comparison of loop calls genome wide across loop callers

+The output from the 4 commands above were used.
+The script `zoom_compare_calls.py` also generates a coordinate file for each software named "<software_coords>".
+Those files all have the same format: two tab-separated columns corresponding to the row and column coordinates of loops detected with the software.
+Thos coordinates files can be fed as input to the `common_patterns.py` script as follows:

+> Note: This script requires the python package [upsetplot](https://upsetplot.readthedocs.io/en/latest/index.html), which can be installed using pip.

+`python common_patterns.py chromosight/chromosight_coords cooltools/cooltools_coords hicexplorer/hicexplorer_coords hiccups/hiccups_coords`
+This script finds the common loops found by every combination of softwares, allowing an arbitrary jitter for each pattern (+/- 1pixel by default).
+It prints the table with loop counts for each combination, and display an upsetplot.